j2k25/Chicago_Crimes/README.md

 Incremental project background work is viewable within git by accessing the .ipynb files in order.

-Incremental project presentation work is viewable within git by accessing the .pdf files in order, with project3 .pdf being a final summary presentation to AI Alphabet Inc.
+Incremental project presentation work is viewable within git by accessing the .pdf files in order (click "more pages" at bottom to see full doc), with project3 .pdf being a final summary presentation to AI Alphabet Inc.